NaveenKumar-0/Devops-HRGF-task/README.md

 Note for Users:

 If you clone this repo, add your own DOCKER_USERNAME and DOCKER_PASSWORD as GitHub Secrets so the CI/CD pipeline can push images to your Docker Hub.
-Kubernetes manifest uses my image naveenk0/hello-world:latest — update it with yours if needed.
+Kubernetes manifest uses my image naveenk0/hello-world:latest — **update it with yours if needed**.

 ## **🔄 GitOps Principles**